billmclean/Julia_Lessons/markdown/lesson01.md

-In this lesson, you will learn to evaluate arithmetic expressions in Julia and to understand the output, particularly when scientific notation, complex numbers and inifinite or undefined answers are involved.
+In this lesson, you will learn to evaluate arithmetic expressions in Julia and to understand the output, particularly when scientific notation, complex numbers and infinite or undefined answers are involved.

 After completing the lesson, you should know